Description

 BBox localBounds = mySceneObject.LocalBounds;

-// Use localBounds for spatial queries or other operations
+// Use localBounds for spatial calculations, such as collision detection

-// Example: Check if a point is within the local bounds
+// Do something if the point (0, 0, 0) is within the local bounds